rowanmoul/ArchSecureDualBoot/README.md

 ```
 # tpm2_getrandom 32 > /path/to/your/chosen/mountpoint/mk.bin
 ```
-Note the amount of data here is specified in MB, so 32*8=256 bits, which also happens to be the current default keysize for LUKS.
+Note the amount of data here is specified in Bytes, so 32*8=256 bits, which also happens to be the current default keysize for LUKS.

 Feed that into the command in the next section by adding the following flag:
 ```